tempranova/erasmiana-digital/README.md

 ## To Do:

 Major
-- Have John prepare a list for me of all Erasmus's publications and their published dates/places of publication

-- Integrating Bodleian into seed file for letters
-- Adding search filters (semantic / text, letters / books / specific books)
-- Sorting letters and books
 - Adding more data visualizations
-- Adding more books
-- Multilingualize
 - Disclaimers and beta notices
 - Index the vector fields
+- Multilingualize
+- Adding a general "sources" page to collate Erasmus resources
+- Adding "exhibition" page about Erasmus images over time for fun
+- Reviewing overall interface, polishing and cleaning up

+- Doing the rest of the letters
+- Adding more books, more book translations

+- Sorting by date, alphabetical, place, book, letter
 - A way to submit tickets for fixes (new section in DB for fixes)
 - Testing OCRing the English translation that's out of copyright
 - Considering doing the semantic embedding using the Dutch translations instead